Wachau: Melk Abbey

 Melk Abbey is a Benedictine abbey, and one of the world's most famous monastic sites.
 It is located above the town of Melk on a granite rocky outcrop at an elevation of 228 m overlooking the river Danube in Lower Austria, adjoining the Wachau valley, about 40 km upstream of Krems.
 It is built over an area of 17500 m2.

-The abbey was founded in 1089 CE when Leopold II, Margrave of Austria gave one of his castles to Benedictine monks from Lambach Abbey.
+The abbey was founded in 1089 AD when Leopold II, Margrave of Austria gave one of his castles to Benedictine monks from Lambach Abbey.
 Monks have lived here since then.
 A school was founded in the 12th century, and the monastic library soon became renowned for its extensive manuscript collection.
 The library has a collection of 100,000 books including manuscripts and 750 volumes printed prior to 1500 CE, described as "incunabula."
 The monastery's scriptorium was also a major site for the production of manuscripts.
 In the 15th century, the abbey became the centre of the Melk Reform movement which reinvigorated the monastic life of Austria and Southern Germany.